|

 powder paints on the floor would lift into the air, which

 looked very realistic.
-Ian: That was basically the shockwave from the explosives, sometimes it used to work for us and sometimes it didnt and that used to work quite well.
-Sometimes things happen better than you think they would, and occasionally unexpected things would happen.
-At times you can spend hours trying to get something to work and then something else would just happen spontaneously.
 John Richardson who did the first Omen film, where they cut the head off on the pane of glass and then the head spun on the glass, said to me We didnt do that, it just happened.
 Everyone said that it was Terrific but he said they just got lucky!
 Funny enough I thought Derek was one of the luckiest special effects guys I ever met because when we did things we would say to him Shall we do this, and that, to make sure that it works and he would say No forget about it and it would work just fine.
 But if you did it the next day it wouldnt work at all, he was lucky that way.
 David:

 They started making Thunderbird feature films, do